beatrizmaciel/aem-business-practitioner-studies/Udemy Practice Tests/practice-test-1.md

 :heavy_check_mark: Use a publish workflow

-8 // You want users to be able to fill out wizard:heavy_check_mark:like forms on any device.
+8 // You want users to be able to fill out wizard like forms on any device.
 What AEM Forms type is best suited for this scenario?

 :heavy_multiplication_x: XFA Form